iifawzi/parcels-delivery-service/README.md

 - Using `class-validator` and data-transfer-objects (DTOs) instead of JOI.

-- Adding `Swagger` documintation for the APIs
+- Adding `Swagger` documentation for the APIs

 - Moving the errors messages to a single file, instead of having them directly set in-place.

 - Using `socket` for the shipments status updates, so the biker and the customer can see the changes in real time

-- Focusing in decreasing the lage components files, by splitting them into more shared components.
+- Focusing in decreasing the large components files, by splitting them into more shared components.

 - I'm not that good at `UX`, I'm pretty sure the dashboard components is subject to a lot of improvements too.

-- Applying DDD techniques to have the domain fully isolated, for the current implemntation, I've only focused into having the use-casses isolated, but in fact, there're no domain objects involved, this's huge to be implemented in 4 days, I've planned to work on it, but then relized that this will not be finished in 4 days, thus decided to relax the complixity and focus on the use-casses.
+- Applying DDD techniques to have the domain fully isolated, for the current implementation, I've only focused into having the use-cases isolated, but in fact, there're no domain objects involved, this's huge to be implemented in 4 days, I've planned to work on it, but then realized that this will not be finished in 4 days, thus decided to relax the complexity and focus on the use-cases.
-Btw, here's a sketch of the initial plan before relaxing the complixity ( just initial thoughts, not completed and might have some business-defects ).
+Btw, here's a sketch of the initial plan before relaxing the complexity ( just initial thoughts, not completed and might have some business-defects ).

 ![Untitled-2022-12-19-1817 excalidraw](https://user-images.githubusercontent.com/46695441/209370480-f72f10cd-2d04-469c-94ff-f5c91b89d117.png)